Customer Account Records and Required Notifications

 Exam Tip: Gotchas

-- Customer account records must be updated within a reasonable time after a change, and the customer must receive a written confirmation of the updated information (typically within 30 days under Rule 4512).
-Failure to send that confirmation is its own Rule 4512 violation, even if the underlying record is correct.
+- Customer account records must be updated within a reasonable time after a change, and the customer must receive a written confirmation of the updated information (typically within 30 days under the customer account information rule).
+Failure to send that confirmation is its own violation of the rule, even if the underlying record is correct.

 - The 30-day notification window is triggered by the update, not by the customer's original request.
 A delay in processing the update does not push out the 30-day clock once the firm acts on the change.